-Multiply is the three step process for training others to teach the Bible.
-It's the strategy for reproducing small groups.
+Multiply is the process for training others to teach the Bible.
+It's the strategy for reproducing Circles (small groups.)
 Use it as a guide for growing the number of Circles.

 Multiply has Three Parts.